Close

-Workplace safety is a top priority for employers and employees in the UK.
-The Health and Safety at Work Act 1974 (HASWA) serves as the cornerstone of protecting individuals in all types of working environments.
+Workplace safety is a top priority for employers and employees in the UK, forming the foundation for a productive and secure working environment.
+The Health and Safety at Work Act 1974 (HASWA) is the key piece of legislation designed to protect workers, visitors, and the public across all industries.

 The Health and Safety at Work Act is legislation that was enacted to ensure the welfare of employees at work.
 It’s the foundational framework for workplace safety, outlining the responsibilities of employers, employees, and others to maintain a safe working environment.